Geethasri-penmatsa/Out-of-Datum/README.md

 ### Steps to detect PII in unstructured dataset.

-- Download any text file from which has PII such as SNN, Drivers, Credit card etc.
+- Download any text file  which has PII such as SNN, Drivers, Credit card etc.
 - Downlaod unstructregex.py and unstructregex.ipynb.
 - Run the unstructregex.ipynb by providing input as your text file.
 - Voila, you can now see the PII detected in your file.